Head to Head Review: Oxus Acquisition (OXUS) and Its Competitors

 |2.49

-As a group, “Holding & other investment offices” companies have a potential upside of 70.44%.
-Given Oxus Acquisition’s rivals higher probable upside, analysts clearly believe Oxus Acquisition has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 65.98%.
+Given Oxus Acquisition’s competitors higher probable upside, analysts plainly believe Oxus Acquisition has less favorable growth aspects than its competitors.

 Oxus Acquisition Corp. does not have significant operations.
 It intends to enter a merger, capital share exchange, asset acquisition, share purchase, recapitalization, reorganization, or other similar business combination with one or more businesses or entities in the energy transition technologies, such as battery materials, energy storage, electric vehicle infrastructure, and advanced recycling in emerging/frontier countries, including the Commonwealth of Independent States, South and South-East Asia, the Middle East, and North Africa regions.
 The company was incorporated in 2021 and is based in Almaty, Kazakhstan.